Robbbo-T/Ampel360XWLRGA/FTC_04-00-00-00-000-ATA_04-Airworthiness_Limitations.md

 - **Clickable Hyperlinks:** All key terms and acronyms are now linked to their definitions in the Glossary for easy navigation.
 For example, clicking on "[Machine Learning (ML)](CPT_0_GLOSSARY.md#ML)" will take you directly to its definition in the Glossary section.

 - **Visual Aids - Placeholder Images:** Descriptions and placeholders have been added for flowcharts, timeline visuals, and organizational structure charts.
-These can be created using tools like Microsoft Visio, Lucidchart, or similar graphic design software and inserted into the document where indicated.
+These can be created using tools like **Microsoft Visio**, **Lucidchart**, or similar graphic design software and inserted into the document where indicated.

 - **Acronyms List:** A dedicated "Acronyms" section has been added at the end of the document to define all acronyms used throughout the text, ensuring clarity and consistency.